Bankruptcy

 • Bankruptcy cannot discharge debts from missed child support or alimony, most tax debt, or overdue student loan payments

-At Hodge & Smither, we offer free consultations and can provide payment plans so that our clients can get much needed counsel and advocacy in the situations where they need it most.
+At Hodge & Smither, we offer free consultations and can provide payment plans so that our clients can get much-needed counsel and advocacy in the situations where they need it most.

 We are a debt relief agency and have practiced bankruptcy law for over 20 years.
 Our services include helping individuals and couples file for bankruptcy relief under the Bankruptcy Code.
+Recognizing the multifaceted impacts of bankruptcy, we not only assist in the process but also offer post-bankruptcy planning sessions to help rebuild credit and forge a sustainable financial future.
+This comprehensive support ensures our clients are equipped to manage their finances effectively and navigate potential challenges post-filing.

 Meet Our Attorneys